CarolDoudouCao/1Long-Term-and-Geographic-Variation-in-Body-Size-Among-Chinese-Populations/README.md

 ## 1. Information on the Data

-This study examines body size and proportions across Chinese populations by integrating data from both contemporary and archaeological sources.
+Provides information on published and original datasets utilized in the author's (Doudou Cao, DC) PhD research.
+The data focuses on body size dimensions across both archaeological and contemporary Chinese populations, including:

 ### Contemporary Populations
 - **Scope**: Published anthropometric data on modern Chinese populations (mid-20th to early 21st century).